synlogo20green.gif (2071 bytes) SynLube Lube-4-Life®

 Just ONLY ONE fill with poor quality oil not just can, but WILL ruin your engine ... given enough time ! (about 200+ hours)

-To view complete test report
+The complete test report link was:

-see: http://autoalliance.org/archives/SA%20vs%20SL%20comparison%20110804%20final-rev121604.pdf.
+http://autoalliance.org/archives/SA%20vs%20SL%20comparison%20110804%20final-rev121604.pdf.

 Simple sludge prevention